Michelle-W-M/NodeRED-Photon-Temperature-MonitoringAndPrediction/README.md

 ## Hardware:
 * Particle Photon with connected LM35 temperature sensor, connected to your device's WiFi network (Photon is programmed on Particle IDE **this code not included**)

+Enter your device details in the `SSE device` nodes
 If using another sensor like an Arduino or Raspberry Pi, the sensor input nodes will have to be changed

 ##  Software: